 A fluffy, buttery Omelette is a recipe that everyone should know how to make!
 Once you know the basics, the filling options are limitless.
-I’ve stuffed this cheesy Omelette with buttery garlic mushrooms.
-Try bacon or ham with vegetables, asparagus or even flakes of salmon!
+This cheesy Omelette is stuffed with buttery garlic mushrooms.
+Try bacon or ham, asparagus or even salmon!

 Who says omelettes are just for breakfast?
 No no no!!!
 Omelettes are terrific for any time of the day.
 And it’s a master recipe that everyone should know!